Angel Flight NE's History

 As a retired business owner and an avid private pilot flying out of the Beverly Airport in Beverly, MA, Larry Camerlin would hear stories about patients having difficulty accessing healthcare away from home.
 With a burning desire to combine his love of flying with his background in health care and ministry, Larry sensed there was a great need to establish an Angel Flight hub in New England to serve patients primarily living in the northeastern states.
 Larry Camerlin answered his calling and founded Angel Flight NE in March 1996.

-With pro bono counsel from attorney Nicholas Hodge at the Boston law firm of Hill & Barlow, Angel Flight NE was incorporated in March 1996 and soon thereafter the IRS granted us 501 (c)(3) non-profit tax-exempt status.
+With pro bono counsel from attorney Nicholas Hodge at the international law firm of K & L Gates LLP, Angel Flight NE was incorporated in March 1996 and soon thereafter the IRS granted us 501 (c)(3) non-profit tax-exempt status.
 Using a small office space donated by the Beverly Flight Center, our flight operations began on May 31, 1996 with 10 volunteer pilots and two requests for flights.

 The donations of over 16 businesses and 51 airline union members donated all the labor and materials we need to make our new headquarters a reality.
 In April 1998, we moved to new state-of-the-art flight headquarters at Lawrence Municipal Airport in North Andover, Massachusetts.